viperz0r/sns-tester/README.md

    > cp config/config.tpl.js config.js

-2. Enter the appropriate information on AWS and SNS keys.
+2. Edit the created file and enter the appropriate information on AWS and SNS keys.

 <br/>